-Revealed: How did OpenAI develop the reasoning model?
+Revealed: How did OpenAI develop its reasoning model?

-ChatGPT, which has made OpenAI famous, might just be a "beautiful accident."
-Inside the company, a grand plan code-named "Strawberry," starting from mathematics, has quietly initiated a "reasoning" revolution.
+ChatGPT, which has brought OpenAI into the limelight, might just be a "beautiful accident."
+Inside the company, a grand plan codenamed "Strawberry," originating from mathematics, has quietly sparked a "reasoning" revolution.
 Its ultimate goal is to create a general AI agent capable of autonomously handling complex tasks.
-"Ultimately, you just need to tell the computer what you want, and it will complete all these tasks for you," said CEO Altman.
+"Ultimately, you just tell the computer what you need, and it will complete all those tasks for you," said CEO Altman.

-While the world is celebrating the sudden emergence of ChatGPT, you may not know that it is just a pleasant surprise from an "unintentional act" by OpenAI.
-A recent in - depth article from the tech media Techcrunch reveals OpenAI's grand vision of moving from math competitions to "general AI agents."
-Behind this is a well - thought - out layout over several years and an ultimate exploration of AI's "reasoning" ability.
+While the world was celebrating the sudden emergence of ChatGPT, you might not know that it was just an unexpected surprise from OpenAI.
+A recent in - depth article from tech media Techcrunch revealed OpenAI's grand vision of moving from math competitions to "general AI agents."
+Behind this is a well - thought - out layout spanning several years and an ultimate exploration of AI's "reasoning" ability.

 01